 There are so many different packing cubes out there and I have tried a ton of them.
 After a year of traveling full time, I have to say these are my favorite.
 They are lightweight, don’t hold smells and can be used for a variety of things.
 I still have my very first set of Eagle Creek packing cubes that I bought on the advice of Rick Steves in 2000!
 These babies hold up!
 Now I use either the compression cubes or the newest lightweight cubes.

 I have written about this previously, but it continues to be one of our most used travel accessories.
 The BubbleBum Inflatable Booster Seat is a lifesaver for traveling families!
 We have used it in the US for rides in Uber, in our car when a friend needs a ride home, on the road in India, in Fiji, in Mexico and it will keep going with us wherever we go.
 Once deflated it fits perfectly in the front pocket of my Ebags carry-on suitcase!
 It’s sort of fun to look around to all my son’s classmates who now also have the Bubble Bum.

 Scrubba Travel Wash System

 Back in my backpacker days this would have been so useful.
 Now traveling with a small child (and messy husband) this is a necessity, especially for those who like to travel light.
-The Scrubba Travel Wash System is basically like having your own little washing machine out on the road.
+The 2018 version of Scrubba Travel Wash System is basically like having your own little washing machine out on the road.
 It is perfect for kids clothes as you don’t have to use a ton of muscle to get them clean.
 A touch expensive, but you will save money not sending clothes to the laundry and in being able to pack lighter thereby avoiding excessive baggage charges.